History, Mission & Values

 Excellence is striving for inspired or exceptional results.
 This is a common personal characteristic shared by all of our associates.
-Being our best is about exceeding the ever-escalating expectations of our students, clients, other customers, associates and owners in achieving Ogle’s Mission and enhancing the future of our company.
+Being our best is about exceeding the ever-escalating expectations of our students, clients, other customers, associates and owners in achieving The Ogle School Mission and enhancing the future of our company.
 Although we will never achieve perfection, there is no excuse for not doing our best.

 Beauty is in the eye of the beholder, so our business is inherently subjective.
 Nevertheless, we set the highest standards for instilling both skills and creative artistry in our students.
 Most importantly, our graduates understand that the quality of their clients’ total salon experience will ultimately define their career success.

 Objectively, we accept accountability for improving measured performance in student completion and placement, customer satisfaction, administrative execution, regulatory compliance and financial performance.